This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 4. Get a Self Cleaning Litterbox.
 This is extremely important since cats are very fussy and they like using a clean litter box, if not they will defecate out the box.

-5. Make sure your home is at a comfortable temperature range.
+5. Make sure your home is in a comfortable temperature range.
 This will make sure that the cat will be comfortable and safe.

 6. Keep the TV or Radio on.
 This will help with anxiety as it will keep them distracted.